 firstname.lastname@example.org | ext.106

 Gin considers herself a "multimediator" -- a person who helps folks use media to tell their own stories and connect to their communities.
 She has taught videomaking to young people and community members across the country, and is thrilled to call Vermont home.
-Gin enjoys creating new projects, and is the co-founder of Baltimore's Wide Angle Youth Media, a Baltimore media nonprofit, and provides communications strategy and multimedia design for nonprofits through her company Spindle & Widget, and the Burlington story community Storytelling VT.
+Gin enjoys creating new projects, and is the co-founder of Baltimore's Wide Angle Youth Media, the nonprofit communications company Spindle & Widget, and the Burlington story community Storytelling VT.
 Having been a mediamaker since the days of splicing and 3/4 inch tape, she is pretty thrilled to be making movies on her iPad, and looks forward to what's next.
 When not making or teaching, Gin is baking bread and hiking with her family.

 Drew Frazier, Content Manager

 email@example.com | ext.
 105

-Drew endeavors to bring order and understanding to an otherwise unruly local media information environment.
-Having joined RETN in the mid-2000s, he has worked through many industry transitions, including analog to digital, SD to HD, and the transitioning to IP-based infrastructures.
-Drew spends most of his time away from the office playing shakuhachi, listening to music and getting lost in the analog world of literature.
+Drew strives to bring understanding and curation to an often unruly local media information environment.
+Having joined RETN in the mid-2000s, he has worked through many industry changes, including analog to digital, SD to HD, and the transitioning of seemingly all things to IP.
+Outside the office, Drew plays shakuhachi, practices tai chi, and retreats into the world of literature whenever possible.